lealceldeiro/gems/JavaConcurrencyInPractice/Chapter11/README.md

 Because the cost of synchronization is nonzero, breaking one synchronized block into multiple synchronized blocks (correctness permitting) at some point becomes counterproductive in terms of performance.

 ### 11.4.2 Reducing lock granularity

+The other way to reduce the fraction of time that a lock is held (and therefore the likelihood that it will be contended) is to have threads ask for it less often.
+This can be accomplished by lock splitting and lock striping, which involve using separate locks to guard multiple independent state variables previously guarded by a single lock.

+### 11.4.3 Lock striping

+Splitting a heavily contended lock into two is likely to result in two heavily contended locks.
+While this will produce a small scalability improvement by enabling two threads to execute concurrently instead of one, it still does not dramatically improve prospects for concurrency on a system with many processors.

+Lock splitting can sometimes be extended to partition locking on a variable-sized set of independent objects, in which case it is called _lock striping_.

+One of the downsides of lock striping is that locking the collection for exclusive access is more difficult and costly than with a single lock.

+### 11.4.4 Avoiding hot fields

+Common optimizations such as caching frequently computed values can introduce “hot fields” that limit scalability.

+### 11.4.5 Alternatives to exclusive locks

+A third technique for mitigating the effect of lock contention is to forego the use of exclusive locks in favor of a more concurrency-friendly means of managing shared state, such as the concurrent collections, read-write locks, immutable objects and atomic variables.

+### 11.4.6 Monitoring CPU utilization

+If the CPUs are not fully utilized, it may be because of:

+* Insufficent load
+* I/O-bound
+* Externally bound
+* Lock contention

+### 11.4.7 Just say no to object pooling

+Even taking into account its reduced garbage collection overhead, object pooling has been shown to be a performance loss 14 for all but the most expensive objects (and a serious loss for light- and medium-weight objects) in single-threaded programs.